Sermon Notes from Pastor Margaret

 Pastor’s Note: Comfort

 Comfort is the condition of being safe, undisturbed, and in control, free from pain, risk, or challenge.
 Really, it is the natural human preference for safety, stability, and satisfaction.
 Like all the other temptations we have studied so far, our American culture sells us comfort constantly.
 We have memory foam mattresses and luxury coffee makers.
 We have heated car seats and even heated steering wheels.
-We even have a new style of clo
+We even have a new style of clot

 ...